 “When he took off his goggles,” recalls Matowski, a committee member who was attending Scout camp with Troop 1104 of Dearborn, Mich., “I could see that he was sobbing.
 I felt so bad for this Scout.
 His world just came crashing down.
 It was like someone took away his birthday party.”

-The first day of camp can be an overwhelming experience for boys for many reasons: being away from home, uncertainty about what they will experience or thoughts of how they will measure up to their buddies.
+The first day of camp can be an overwhelming experience for Scouts for many reasons: being away from home, uncertainty about what they will experience or thoughts of how they will measure up to their buddies.
 Not passing the swim check can be difficult, causing a disappointing or even embarrassing start to Scout camp week.

 You don’t have to let that happen.
-Unit leaders can help their boys both before and during camp to have a positive experience by preparing them ahead of time — in part by recognizing that swim checks can produce anxiety, especially for those who fear swimming in a lake or river where they can’t see the bottom.
+Unit leaders can help their boys and girls both before and during camp to have a positive experience by preparing them ahead of time — in part by recognizing that swim checks can produce anxiety, especially for those who fear swimming in a lake or river where they can’t see the bottom.

 How can you reduce your Scouts’ anxiety about the swim-check process?
 Take these steps before the swim check.